posifo1/SRM-Module-Activities/README.md

 ## Unit 2: Users, Assessments and the Risk Management Process

-### Module Title
-Users, Assessments and the Risk Management Process

 ### Learning Outcomes
 - Recognise the role of users in the security and risk management lifecycle.
 - Understand different approaches to security assessments.